fede-da/SwiftFirstProjects/LabelSwapping/Readme.txt

 Well there are 4 actors in this process.

-Obviously we have a Packet that will start from some sources, go into some routers and arrive to endpoints.
+Obviously we have a Packet that will start from some source, go into some routers and arrive to endpoints.
 When a new packet is created it contains any data but just its unique ID, data'll be set by sender.

 Next actor is the sender : StartPoint